pylint-dev/pylint/doc/contribute.rst

 ---------------

-To run the pylint unit tests within your checkout (without having to install anything), you need to set PYTHONPATH so that pylint, astroid and the logilab-common are available.
+To run the pylint unit tests within your checkout (without having to install anything), you need to set PYTHONPATH so that pylint and astroid are available.
 Assume you have those packages in ~/src.
 If you have a normal clone of logilab-common, it will not be properly structured to allow import of logilab.common.
 To remedy this, create the necessary structure::